Overcoming Medical Hair Loss

 Traction Alopecia: This one should be blamed on the individual and their stylist.
 It is a small or localized hair loss caused by a constant pull on the roots of the hair.
 It is common when people make tight braids or tight ponytails, and we call it ‘having no edges.’

 Trichotillomania: Sounds big, right?
 Well, we thought so when some of us heard the name from our dermatologist.
 It is a mental condition where one cannot seem to stop pulling or twisting their hair.
 It might be a sign of anxiety, nervousness, or stress.
-Sometimes, it becomes a developed habit.
+Sometimes, it becomes a developed habit after trying to use it to attract the opposite sex.

 Tinea Capitis: If you have ever encountered the word ‘tinea’, you will know it is medical terminology for fungal infection.
 Once the head encounters a particular fungus, it starts spreading on the scalp, in the form of a whitish, itchy patch.
 This condition does not create smooth patches, rather, it creates broken hairs.
 It spreads, especially through youngsters, through the sharing of hats, combs, or brushes.